-For the accounting policy on inventory valuation, please refer to Note 4(9).
-For the accounting estimates and assumption uncertainty in relation to inventory valuation, please refer to Note 5(2).
-For a description of allowance for inventory valuation losses, please refer to Note 6(3).
+For description of accounting policy on inventory valuation, please refer to Note 4(9).
+For accounting estimates and assumption uncertainty in relation to inventory valuation, please refer to Note 5(2).
+For description of allowance for inventory valuation losses, please refer to Note 6(3).

-As of December 31, 2020, Visual Photonics Epitaxy Co., Ltd.'s inventories and allowance for inventory valuation losses amounted to NT \$422,476 thousand and NT \$50,180 thousand, respectively.
+As of December 31, 2021, Visual Photonics Epitaxy Co., Ltd.'s inventories and allowance for inventory valuation losses amounted to NT \$471,405 thousand and NT \$55,936 thousand, respectively.

 Visual Photonics Epitaxy Co., Ltd.'s inventories are mainly optoelectronics semiconductor Epi wafer products.
-Since the industry involves rapidly changing technology and are affected by the communications industry, there is a higher risk of incurring inventory valuation losses.
+Since the industry involves rapidly changing technology and are affected by the communications industry, there is higher risk of incurring inventory valuation losses.
 Visual Photonics Epitaxy Co., Ltd.'s inventories are measured at the lower of cost and net realisable value, if the price change does not have the expected net realizable value, it may affect the net realizable value estimation result of the inventory evaluation.